Federal Skilled Worker Application

 - Work experience and

-- Some other factors that supports the person's ability to prosper in Canada.
+- Some other factors that support the person’s ability to prosper in Canada.

 The rules that are applied to select the federal skilled worker will change from time to time without any prior notice.
-If you are interested in applying under the FSW program that you always keep up to date with changes so that your application is not affected.
+If you are interested in applying under the FSW program, you always keep up to date with changes so that your application is not affected.

 Step by step on how to file a federal skilled worker application: